 Creating tailored solutions according to the business needs of the clients and offering them something more can help businesses steer ahead of the competition.
 Personalization is a vital aspect of ABM, and it is irreplaceable.
 When it comes to high-ticket accounts, there is no other way than personalizing the approach to win their trust and appreciation.

 - Boosts overall sales and marketing ROI:

 Account-based marketing is a value proposition for everyone, including the sales and marketing teams, besides the customers.
 ABM can work for businesses irrespective of their size, so long as the focus is on high-ticket accounts.
 It readily aligns with the account-based approach that is followed by sales teams.
-According to the 2018 Account-Based Marketing, the Complete Business Requirements Guide, 93% of B2B marketers worldwide consider Account-Based Marketing( ABM) extremely critical to their overall marketing efforts.
+According to the Forrester Report, 62% of B2B marketers worldwide saw positive impact after inculcating Account-Based Marketing( ABM) in their business strategy.

 - More Personal: They can personalize their approach with the committed involvement of marketing teams.
 The sales process can become fast-paced with the targeted approach, which helps them the sales teams close the attractive deals quickly.
 Rather than working on dicy leads, the marketing team can work with the sales team closely on a pre-defined list to win clients at a faster rate.

 ABM redirects your sales and marketing efforts to a targeted audience with laser precision, and it also entails coordinating and personalizing your messaging and communications to specific personas and buying groups within each target account.